scaife-viewer/scaife-viewer.org/standoff_toc.md

 * TOCs themselves could be grouped as a TOC (which would provide a potential solution for TOC selection)
 * It would be useful (possibly as a latest step) to reverse index TOCs so the API can say which TOCs contain the passage currently being read.
 * Apart from the reverse index, it might be useful to be able to scope a list to a work or textgroup (e.g. say "this TOC is relevant to Homer, or the New Testament)
+* This could be achieved explicitly by library nodes having metadata indicating a TOC (of TOCs) to show for that node.

 ## Other Related Features / Epics / Considerations